-Words and music: Herefordshire Carol arr.
-Vaughan Williams & C. Robinson
+Words & Music: Herefordshire Carol arr.: R. Vaughan Williams (1872-1958) & C. Robinson (1936-)

 SECOND LESSON

 ¶ read by a Choral Scholar.

 God promises to faithful Abraham that in his seed shall all the nations of the earth be blessed.

 And the angel of the Lord called unto Abraham out of heaven the second time, and said, By myself have I sworn, saith the Lord, for because thou hast done this thing, and hast not withheld thy son, thine only son: that in blessing I will bless thee, and in multiplying I will multiply thy seed as the stars of the heaven, and as the sand which is upon the sea shore; and thy seed shall possess the gate of his enemies; and in thy seed shall all the nations of the earth be blessed; because thou hast obeyed my voice.